nikolaussucher/biology-text/docs/locomotion.md

 Unlike single-unit smooth muscle cells, multi-unit smooth muscle cells are found in the muscle of the eye and in the base of hair follicles.
 Multi-unit smooth muscle cells contract by being separately stimulated by nerves of the autonomic nervous system.
 As such, they allow for fine control and gradual responses, much like motor unit recruitment in skeletal muscle.

 The contractile activity of smooth muscle cells is influenced by multiple inputs such as spontaneous electrical activity, neural and hormonal inputs, local changes in chemical composition, and stretch.
 This is in contrast to the contractile activity of skeletal muscle cells, which relies on a single neural input.
 Some types of smooth muscle cells are able to generate their own action potentials spontaneously, which usually occur following a pacemaker potential or a slow wave potential.
-These action potentials are generated by the influx of extracellular Ca2+
-, and not Na+
-.
-Like skeletal muscles, cytosolic Ca2+
- ions are also required for crossbridge cycling in smooth muscle cells.
+These action potentials are generated by the influx of extracellular Ca^2+^ , and not Na^+^.
+Like skeletal muscles, cytosolic Ca^2+^ ions are also required for crossbridge cycling in smooth muscle cells.

-The two sources for cytosolic Ca2+ in smooth muscle cells are the extracellular Ca2+ entering through calcium channels and the Ca2+ ions that are released from the sarcoplasmic reticulum.
-The elevation of cytosolic Ca2+ results in more Ca2+ binding to calmodulin, which then binds and activates myosin light-chain kinase.
+The two sources for cytosolic Ca^2+^ in smooth muscle cells are the extracellular Ca^2+^ entering through calcium channels and the Ca^2+^ ions that are released from the sarcoplasmic reticulum.
+The elevation of cytosolic Ca^2+^ results in more Ca^2+^ binding to calmodulin, which then binds and activates myosin light-chain kinase.
 The calcium-calmodulin-myosin light-chain kinase complex phosphorylates myosin on the 20 kilodalton (kDa) myosin light chains on amino acid residue-serine 19, initiating contraction and activating the myosin ATPase.
 Unlike skeletal muscle cells, smooth muscle cells lack troponin, even though they contain the thin filament protein tropomyosin and other notable proteins – caldesmon and calponin.
-Thus, smooth muscle contractions are initiated by the Ca2+
--activated phosphorylation of myosin rather than Ca2+ binding to the troponin complex that regulates myosin binding sites on actin like in skeletal and cardiac muscles.
+Thus, smooth muscle contractions are initiated by the Ca^2+^ -activated phosphorylation of myosin rather than Ca^2+^ binding to the troponin complex that regulates myosin binding sites on actin like in skeletal and cardiac muscles.

 Termination of crossbridge cycling (and leaving the muscle in latch-state) occurs when myosin light chain phosphatase removes the phosphate groups from the myosin heads.
 Phosphorylation of the 20 kDa myosin light chains correlates well with the shortening velocity of smooth muscle.
 During this period, there is a rapid burst of energy utilization as measured by oxygen consumption.
 Within a few minutes of initiation, the calcium level markedly decreases, the 20 kDa myosin light chains' phosphorylation decreases, and energy utilization decreases; however, force in tonic smooth muscle is maintained.
 During contraction of muscle, rapidly cycling crossbridges form between activated actin and phosphorylated myosin, generating force.
 It is hypothesized that the maintenance of force results from dephosphorylated "latch-bridges" that slowly cycle and maintain force.
-A number of kinases such as rho kinase, ZIP kinase, and protein kinase C are believed to participate in the sustained phase of contraction, and Ca2+ flux may be significant.
+A number of kinases such as rho kinase, ZIP kinase, and protein kinase C are believed to participate in the sustained phase of contraction, and Ca^2+^ flux may be significant.

 Although smooth muscle contractions are myogenic, the rate and strength of their contractions can be modulated by the autonomic nervous system.
 Postganglionic nerve fibers of parasympathetic nervous system release the neurotransmitter acetylcholine, which binds to muscarinic acetylcholine receptors (mAChRs) on smooth muscle cells.
 These receptors are metabotropic, or G-protein coupled receptors that initiate a second messenger cascade.
 Conversely, postganglionic nerve fibers of the sympathetic nervous system release the neurotransmitters epinephrine and norepinephrine, which bind to adrenergic receptors that are also metabotropic.
 The exact effects on the smooth muscle depend on the specific characteristics of the receptor activated—both parasympathetic input and sympathetic input can be either excitatory (contractile) or inhibitory (relaxing).